*Note - This article here of mine was initially published on February 6, 2021.

 What I find so outrageous is that self-appointed know-it-alls hold this misconception that if someone is not a glittering social butterfly and/or does not possess a romance-related or marriage-related curriculum vitae that mirrors that of Tony Danza, then that same individual undoubtedly has to fall somewhere on the autism spectrum, usually in the form of "Asperger's Syndrome."
 However, when you look at the kind of eccentricities and depravities that people in the spotlight who fit this perfect "Tony Danza" mold have engaged in even to the point of criminality, it doesn't take a rocket scientist to know that such a misconception could not be any further from the truth.

 Take the examples of Josh Duggar and Toby Willis.
 Both of these men married their respective high-school sweethearts shortly after they graduated from high school.
 Both of these men became famous for being barely in their adulthood when they got married and started a family.
 Both of these men were financially successful immediately after they became family men.
 However, both of these men also have very dark and disturbing sides to them that caused both of them to fall out of grace with the public at large.
-One of them is now serving time behind bars.
+Both of these men have had notorious confrontations with the criminal justice system for their depravities.
+They both belong in prison.

 There exists a stereotype within American society that if someone is highly intelligent and does not have a large circle of friends from the time that they hit puberty, then they must suffer from "Asperger's Syndrome" or some form of autism.
 However, it is not fair to generalize about anyone in this regard, because there is so much misinformation out there regarding "Asperger's Syndrome" and autism in general that anyone who wasn't a quarterback in high school or had a steady girlfriend from the sixth grade and beyond can become an easy target for "Asperger's Syndrome" fraud and manipulation, for a lack of a better term, especially by their immediate family members in cases of prior or ongoing abuse.